 Before choosing a trainer, ask them how they will approach these scenarios so you can get an insight on their training style.

 6) What is the Trainer's Fee, Terms and Conditions, and Availability?

-Trainers’ fees vary depending on the service they provide Someone who has more certifications and experience would charge higher than one will less credentials.
+Trainers’ fees vary depending on the service they provide Someone who has more certifications and experience would charge higher than one with less credentials.
 However, these are not the only factors that affect cost.
 Location, and competition also dictates the trainer’s fees.